BDC Hamburger Icon

 What are the challenges of HR reporting?

-• Data quality and integration: HR data is often spread across multiple systems, such as payroll, performance management and recruitment software.
+• Data quality and integration.
+HR data is often spread across multiple systems, such as payroll, performance management and recruitment software.
 It is challenging to collect and integrate the data needed to generate accurate reports.

-• Employee privacy and data security: HR reporting often involves sensitive employee information.
-Maintaining data privacy and security is crucial to comply with data protection laws and protect employee confidentiality.
+• Employee privacy and data security.
+HR reporting often involves sensitive employee information.
+Maintaining data privacy and security is crucial to comply with data-protection laws and protect employee confidentiality.

-Skye Schooley contributed to this article.
+Erin Donaghue and Skye Schooley contributed to the reporting and writing in this article.

 Did you find this content helpful?